dexempower/Velas/_posts/2020-11-20-velas-wallet-creation.md

 **CREATION OF RECOVERY DOCUMENT**

- - **e)** It is highly recommended to create two copies of the document shown below, writing down the 24 words by looking at your screen , a typing error can leave us without full access to our wallet .
+ - **e)** It is highly recommended to create two copies of the document shown below, writing down the 24 words by looking at your screen, a typing error can leave us without full access to our wallet .
 So you need to double check it.

 ![](https://github.com/dexempower/dexempower.github.io-velas/blob/main/assets/creation/Recovery.png?raw=true)